AX99/Akan-name/README.md

 # Akan-name 🇬🇭

-Script to retreive Akan name from a json file depending on inputted gender &amp; date of birth
+Script that tells you your Akan name written in Python 3